pytorch/audio/docs/source/index.rst

   *Prototype:*  These features are typically not available as part of binary distributions like PyPI or Conda, except sometimes behind run-time flags, and are at an early stage for feedback and testing.

-The :mod:`torchaudio` package consists of I/O, popular datasets and common audio transformations.

 .. toctree::
    :maxdepth: 1